Vxider/iterm-components/README.md

 4. Open the `Configure Status Bar` in `iTerm Preferences...->Profile->Session`.
 Then click `Advanced...` and change the font to which installed in the Step.2.
 5. Drag the components where you like.

+You may need to restart the iTerm after installing the new components to make the scripts reload.

 ![components](screenshots/components-1.png)

 ![components](screenshots/components-2.png)